BobErgot/Quantitative-Investment-Strategies-Platform/SETUP-README.txt

 3. Run the jar file

-4. From main menu select option 2 then select option 2 (Relative Path), provide the path "example\portfolio.csv" or "example/portfolio.csv"
+4. From start menu select option 2 then select option 2 (Relative Path), provide the path "example\portfolio.csv" or "example/portfolio.csv"

-5. From main menu select option 3 to view all portfolios
+5. From start menu select option 3 to view all portfolios

 5. Select ID of portfolio you want to get valuation of portfolios for